angelynaye/Stat-154-Project-2/README.md

 Firstly, we used “ensemble.RandomForestClassifier(n_estimators=1000,  criterion="entropy", max_depth=5, min_samples_split=3, max_features='log2’)” to fit the random forest model.
 Then, we used “log_loss” and “CVgeneric” to calculate the loss, test accuracy, and validation accuracy.
 Then we use “np.mean” to calculate average test accuracy and validation accuracy.
 After that, we used the scatter plot and line plot in matplotlib to plot a 5-Fold CV Test Set & Validation Set accuracy (Random forest), 5-Fold CV Loss (Random forest) for both Method 1 and Method 2.

 ## Calc ROC & Plot ROC (Problem 3b):
 For each of the classifier above, on the Calc Roc part at the end of each classifier, we first pick out the model with best test accuracy during the cross validation, then we calculate the respective fpr,tpr,thre,roc_auc using sklearn.metrics.
 Next, we find the optimal cutoff point on the graph by finding the intersection of the line connecting the left-upper corner and the right-lower corner of the unit square (the line TP = FP), and the ROC curve for each classifier.
-We use function line(p1, p2), and function intersection(L1, L2) to claculate the intersections of two lines, and plotting it.
+We use function line(p1, p2), and function intersection(L1, L2) to calculate the intersections of two lines, and plotting it.
 ### [function] line(p1, p2):
 Input:
   1. p1: point 1, a list in the form of [x_coordinate, y_coordinate]